OpenGippsland/SimStudio-v2/BookingSystemRules.md

 - Valid date formats are required
 - End time must be after start time
 - Bookings are made in hourly increments
+- The service only operates in Melbourne.
+All times in code, db and server should refelct this to avoid conflics

 ## Recent Improvements